-Planning Your Trip to Fernando de Noronha – Find here Information About Fernando de Noronha
+Planning Your Trip to Fernando de Noronha – Find here Travel and Tourism Information About Fernando de Noronha

 Fernando de Noronha Island is a paradise for divers, surfers and nature lovers with beautiful beaches, crystalline waters and exuberant maritime wildlife.
 With crystalline waters and an exuberance of corals, dolphins, lobsters and colorful tropical fish, as well as wonderfully preserved beaches and virtually no pollution, Fernando de Noronha is a paradise for divers, surfers and all nature lovers.
 This beautiful and peaceful island is part of a volcanic archipelago of 21 islands which lie 345km off the northeast coast of Brazil.
 For years, a military outpost off-limits to visitors, this unspoiled island was declared a Marine National Park in 1988 and is now protected by IBAMA (the Brazilian Institute for the Environment).